ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Python.rst

 .. note::
     The conda module is actually an alias for `Mamba <https://github.com/mamba-org/mamba>`_ a reimplementation of conda in C++.
 The interface is the same, so users will not notice any difference. ``mamba install`` benefits from considerably improved performance when installing packages, whereas ``conda install`` still uses the old (slower) solver.

-You may be familiar with the Anaconda distribution of Python, which contains a specific version of Python bundled with a large set of datascience packages.
-In contrast, the Conda module provides only the package manager, giving you the freedom to create your own environment with the exact versions of Python and packages that you need.
+    You may have also heard of Miniconda, Miniforge, Mambaforge and Micromamba.
+You can find a quick summary of the differences here:
+    `"What’s the difference between Anaconda, conda, Miniconda, mamba, Mambaforge, micromamba?" <https://bioconda.github.io/faqs.html#what-s-the-difference-between-anaconda-conda-miniconda-mamba-mambaforge-micromamba>`_, but from a user perspective they can all be considered "the same".

 See the `Conda documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ for instructions on how to create and manage environments.

 .. note::
-    The default channel is set to ``conda-forge``.
+    The default channel is set to `conda-forge <https://conda-forge.org/docs/user/introduction/>`_.
 To use the channels that would normally come with conda, use

     ::

         mamba install -c defaults <package name>

-    If you require an environment with the Anaconda distribution of packages (https://docs.anaconda.com/free/anaconda/)
+    If you require an environment with the `Anaconda <https://docs.anaconda.com/free/anaconda/>`_ distribution of packages

     ::